 • Ability to work as a member of an investigative team, fostering a supportive, respectful and collaborative environment with professional, investigative and support staff.

 • Technical proficiency including knowledge of and experience with Microsoft Office 365 suite and modules, eDiscovery platforms and case management software.

 • Excellent oral skills for interviewing, experience a plus.

-• Excellent writing skills for documenting interviews and summarizing evaluation findings.
+• Excellent writing skills for documenting interviews, summarizing evaluation findings, and drafting reports.

 • Ability to handle multiple projects while maintaining careful attention to detail and accuracy.